We welcome first-year and transfer applications from international students!

 Waiver of the English proficiency testing requirement will be granted only after our verification that the applicant has satisfied one of the above three waiver criteria, based on official documentation contained in the student's application materials.
 That official verification process will be conducted after the student’s application has been submitted and reviewed.

+Amherst does not superscore results for English proficiency tests; we will use only the results from the single test date on which the applicant acheived the highest total score.
 For international applicants required to submit evidence of English language proficiency, we require the following minimum scores:

 - 600 on the paper-based TOEFL (PBT);